microsoft/vscode-docs/docs/extensions/language-support.md

 ## Programmatic Language Support

 The rest of the language features require writing extension code to handle requests from VS Code.
 You can implement your language extension as a standalone server implementing the [language server protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md) or directly register providers in your extension's `activate` method.
-Both approaches are shown in sections called **Language Server Protocol** and **Direct Implementation**.
+Both approaches are shown in sections called **LANGUAGE SERVER PROTOCOL** and **DIRECT IMPLEMENTATION**.

 The language server protocol approach follows the pattern of describing your server's capabilities in the response to the `initialize` request and then handling specific requests based on the user's actions.